Efficient Beam Selection for ISAC in Cell-Free Massive MIMO via Digital Twin-Assisted Deep Reinforcement Learning: Numerical Results

 \subsection{Simulation Setup}

 We consider a cell-free ISAC scenario with a transmit AP and $N=4$ receive APs distributed in the area of size 400m $\times$ 400m.
 To be exact, they are positioned at coordinates (250m, 250m), (100m, 100m), (100m, 400m), (400m, 100m), and (400m, 400m), respectively, ensuring equidistant placement.
 Each AP is equipped with $M=64$ antennas.
-A sensing target moves randomly at a velocity of $v=0\sim5 \text{m/s}$ within the coverage area of the APs.
+The target trajectory follows a piecewise-linear motion model, with the target starting from a random initial position uniformly distributed within the APs' coverage area and moves randomly at a velocity of $v=0\sim5 \text{m/s}$.
+The beamforming codebook uniformly quantizes the azimuth range of $[0, 2\pi)$ into 64 discrete beams.
 The transmitting power, the CFAR constraint $P_\mathrm{FA}$, and the detection probability threshold $\zeta$ are set to 20 dBmW, $10^{-3}$, and 0.9, respectively, unless explicitly stated otherwise.